 A common question for many photographers is how to achieve clean white backgrounds.
 It sounds simple, yet so many struggle with getting the lighting correct.
-Instead, they often end up with an overexposed image or flare.
+Instead, they end up with an overexposed image, or flare.

 Here, Karl explains the equipment needed to achieve a clean white background and demonstrates, step-by-step, how to do this.
 He also explains how to tell whether the background is overexposed using RGB values.

 - Common problems when trying to create clean white backgrounds

 - Considerations when working in small spaces

 - Reducing flare

 - Key points to consider when introducing a key light

 Questions?
 Please post them in the comments section below.